stonemjs/docs/src/docs/essentials/outgoing-response.md

 - **Factory Utilities** for **dynamic**, runtime-defined responses,
 - **Decorators** for **static**, declarative, handler-based responses.

-Each approach fits a different use case — use the right one depending on your context.
+Each approach fits a different use case, use the right one depending on your context.

 ### Factory Utilities